doyindevops/DevSecOps-Webserver-Automation/README.md

 This README is designed to **boost my profile** by showcasing my ability to integrate, automate, and monitor infrastructure efficiently, with a strong emphasis on security.

 ---

-This version includes markdown symbols and icons to add some flair while preserving the content's professional tone and details.
-Feel free to adjust any part of it to suit your preferences!